 - Big Business is Beginning to Run the Arbitration Business.
 Businesses have been setting up their own, affiliated arbitration service companies and populating their panels of arbitrators with people from their own industry.

-- The Current System Doesn’t Effectively Uncover Arbitrator Bias and Prejudice Up Front: Such a Process Would Save Time and Money.
-Under the current system, there’s no process in place that compel arbitrators and arbitration service providers to affirmatively disclose all potential biases.
+- The Current System Does Not Effectively Uncover Arbitrator Bias and Prejudice Up Front: Such a Process Would Save Time and Money.
+Under the current system, there is no process in place that compel arbitrators and arbitration service providers to affirmatively disclose all potential biases.
 Instead, the parties are required to wait until they have spent substantial time, money and resources on an arbitration tainted by an arbitrator who is biased, and then file a second suit in the District Court to try to get the decision overturned.

 - Arbitrators Should be Required to Follow the Law.
-Colorado doesn’t require arbitrators to follow or apply the law, even important consumer-protection laws.
+Colorado does not require arbitrators to follow or apply the law, even important consumer-protection laws.

 Colorado construction defect attorneys Scott F. Sullan and Ronald M. Sandgrund worked closely with state legislators in attempting to craft and pass the Arbitration Fairness Act in 1999.
 Although this legislation was defeated, Scott and Ron remained closely involved in the Colorado legislature’s review and adoption of significant amendments to Colorado’s Uniform Arbitration Act in 2004, giving voice to the needs and concerns of Colorado’s home buyers and other consumers.